DeNNiiInc/Website-Stress-Test/README.md

 # Website Stress Testing Tool - Enhanced Edition

 A professional stress testing application that simulates realistic traffic patterns to test production websites with support for 1-5000 concurrent users.
-Now with **Website Crawler** for realistic user simulation!
+Now with **Website Crawler** for realistic user simulation!!

 ## 🚀 Features